Saint Ignatius College, Geelong: Facilities

-When opened in 1997 the main building on the Drysdale campus was a two-storey library / classroom / computer room / canteen, known as the "Experiment, Design and Construction Centre" (EDCC) with portable classrooms making up the rest of the school.
+When opened in 1997, the main building on the Drysdale campus was a two-storey library / classroom / computer room / canteen, known as the "Experiment, Design and Construction Centre" (EDCC) with portable classrooms making up the rest of the school.
 The current buildings have been erected since this time, with a large building program commenced in the lead up to the consolidation of Catholic Regional College at the site.
 The EDCC was renovated in 2012–13.
 This meant new science labs, media, graphics and art rooms were opened.
 An art gallery features students accomplishments and the library was refurbished and expanded.

 Other buildings have since been opened such as the VCE block, Year 10 buildings, a new canteen, Gymnasium, Food Technology and Technology buildings.
 In 2014 the VCE building was officially named the MacKillop Centre.

 In 2013, Saint Ignatius College opened a state of the art Year 7 and 8 building.
 Accommodating up to 400 students, the new building is highly energy efficient and stays cool easily in the summer.
 The building was named The Saint Francis Xavier building but is commonly known as the Xavier Centre.

-In addition, and completed in 2020, is the indoor double-court multi-purpose complex.
-The College utilises this facility for a variety of uses including as a space for the school population of over 1300 students to gather together as a whole school for whole school assemblies and liturgies.
+In addition, and completed in 2019/2020, is the indoor double-court multi-purpose complex.
+It sits adjacent to the dedicated Year 9 Learning Centre, which comprisies of "multiple classrooms, numerous staffrooms, presentation rooms and outdoor areas".
+The College utilises this complex for a variety of uses including as a space for the school population of over 1300 students to gather together as a whole school for assemblies and liturgies.
+In the beginning of 2025, the multi-purpose complex was officially named the Companions Centre.

-A new Loyola Centre (Student, Staff and Administration services) is set to be completed during 2020/2021 and plans are underway for an expansion of the Senior School.
+A new Loyola Centre was completed in late 2021.
+It houses Student, Staff and Administration services.

+Plans for a dedicated Senior School building for students in Year 10, 11 and 12 began in 2022.
+Initial estimates put the anticipated completion date for the building as 20 January 2024.
+Construction began in late August/September of 2022 and was completed in late February/March of 2024.
+The building was officially opened in late March 2024 and classes began in the centre in April 2024.
+It features "16 classrooms, a 330 seat lecture theatre, maker spacers, break out spaces and learning decks" and is "a hub of learning and teaching for our students in the Ignatian tradition".
+The cost of the project was $25.5 million, with $1 million funded by a State Government Grant.

 Despite being located 15 minutes east of Geelong, the college operates a number of bus services, enabling students from across Geelong and the Bellarine Peninsula, as well as towns such as Bannockburn, Anakie, Lethbridge, Inverleigh, Moriac, Winchelsea, Lara and Torquay to attend the school.